-Recognizing the Symptoms Blood Poisoning
+Recognizing the Symptoms of Blood Poisoning

-Symptoms of blood poisoning include:
+The symptoms of blood poisoning include:

-- high fever
+- moderate or high fever

 - rapid breathing

-- increased heart rate
+- increased heart rate or palpitations

-blood poisoning may be life threatening and include:
+blood poisoning may be life-threatening and include:

 - red spots on the skin

-- little to no urine output (in some cases)
+- little to no urine production

 and septic shock.
 If the condition isn’t treated right away, these

 Diagnosing Blood Poisoning

 symptoms mimic those of other conditions.
 The best way to determine if you have

-If you have a skin wound, your physician may take a sample of any fluids leaking from it to check for
+wound, your doctor may take a sample of any fluids leaking from it to check for

-If bacteria are present, identifying their type will help the physician determine which antibiotic to prescribe to clear the
+help your doctor determine which antibiotic to prescribe to clear the